Graphic Definition of Erudite

 Noun: Erudition

 The term "erudite" comes from the Latin word "eruditus," meaning "learned" or "educated."
 It describes someone who is highly knowledgeable, scholarly, and well-read, possessing deep understanding and insight across various subjects.
-An erudite person is often characterized by their extensive learning and intellectual curiosity, having acquired a broad and sophisticated knowledge base through study and experience.
+An erudite person is often characterized by extensive learning and intellectual curiosity, having acquired a broad and sophisticated knowledge base through study and experience.

 Overall, "erudite" highlights the value of extensive learning and intellectual accomplishment.
 It celebrates the pursuit of knowledge and the ability to contribute thoughtfully and profoundly to various fields of inquiry.